vpon/scala-style-guide/README.md

 When you `match` on any type, follow these rules:

 1. Pattern matching should be exhaustive and explicitly handle the failure/default case rather than relying on a runtime `MatchError`.
+(This is specific to match blocks and not case statements in partial functions.)
 Case classes used in pattern matching should extend a common `sealed trait` so that compiler warnings will be generated for inexhaustive matching.
 2. Indent all `case` statements at the same level, and put the `=>` one space to the right of the closing `)`
 3. If your expression is one line: